 We wanted to create a shop that reflects this.
 But we knew we couldn't stop at just products.
-So Provisions also gives you great recipes to make your pie -- and an article showing you how to roll out dough like a pro.
-(We always sat at the front of the class, can you tell?)
+So the shop is fully integrated with the editorial side of Food52.
+We’ll help you find great recipes to make your pie and an article showing you how to roll out dough like a pro.
+(We always sat at the front of the class—can you tell?)

-Provisions is the place where you can find it all -- and where you can daydream, too.
+Our shop is the place where you can find it all—and where you can daydream, too.

 - How do you choose your products?

-Do you produce/sell something that you'd like to see on Provisions?
+Do you produce or sell something that you'd like to see on in the shop?
 Tell us more.

 - How do I sign up to get emails about our latest products?

 You can sign up for a Food52 account and subscribe to our emails